 In the 18th and 19th centuries, many scientists attempted to explain the structure of the atom with the help of atomic models.
 Each of these models had their own merits and demerits and were pivotal to the development of the modern atomic model.
 The most notable contributions to the field were by the scientists such as John Dalton, J.J.
 Thomson, Ernest Rutherford and Niels Bohr.
 Their ideas on the structure of the atom are discussed in this subsection.

 Dalton’s Atomic Theory

 The English chemist John Dalton suggested that all matter is made up of atoms, which were indivisible and indestructible.
 He also stated that all the atoms of an element were exactly the same, but the atoms of different elements differ in size and mass.

-Chemical reactions, according to Dalton’s atomic theory, involves a rearrangement of atoms to form products.
-According to the postulates proposed by Dalton, the atomic structure comprised of atoms, the smallest particle responsible for the chemical reactions to occur.
+Chemical reactions, according to Dalton’s atomic theory, involve a rearrangement of atoms to form products.
+According to the postulates proposed by Dalton, the atomic structure comprised atoms, the smallest particle responsible for the chemical reactions to occur.

 The following are the postulates of his theory: